 Temperature Sensitivity (Hot and Cold)

 Sensitivity to hot and cold is the most commonly reported type of post-filling discomfort.
 You might experience sharp, shooting pain when drinking hot coffee or eating ice cream.
 This thermal sensitivity occurs because temperature changes travel through the tooth structure and filling material to reach the nerve, which is temporarily more reactive following the procedure.
 Cold sensitivity typically resolves faster than heat sensitivity.
+If your tooth is still sensitive to cold after a month, contact your dentist for an evaluation.

 Sweet and Acidic Food Sensitivity